qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 .. tip:: **Connecting to SAP HANA Cloud**

-   If you'd like to connect to an SAP HANA Cloud instance, you usually must set :guilabel:`Port Number` to ``443`` and check :guilabel:`Enable TLS/SSL encryption`.
+   * If you'd like to connect to an SAP HANA Cloud instance, you usually must set :guilabel:`Port Number` to ``443`` and check :guilabel:`Enable TLS/SSL encryption`.
+   * Use the :guilabel:`Browser` panel :ref:`actions <database_entries>`
+     to interact in more advanced ways with the database and its tables.

 .. _vector_loading_database: